vicentinileonardo/daytrip/README.md

 combining weather and traffic data in order to propose daytrips to users.

-use current location (either automatically retrieved if authorized, or just a parameter inserted) other parameters:  drive distance, only public transportation
+use current location (either automatically retrieved if user is already registered, or just a parameter inserted) other parameters:  drive distance

 database of points of interests to choose from